 About Alvar Aalto

-Hugo Alvar Henrik Aalto was a Finnish architect and designer, as well as a sculptor and painter.
-His work includes architecture, furniture, textiles and glassware.
-Aalto’s early career runs in parallel with the rapid economic growth and industrialization of Finland during the first half of the twentieth century and many of his clients were industrialists; among these were the Ahlström-Gullichsen family.
+Hugo Alvar Henrik Aalto was a Finnish architect, designer, sculptor, and painter.
+His work includes architecture, furniture, textiles, and glassware.
+Aalto’s early career runs parallel with Finland’s rapid economic growth and industrialization during the first half of the twentieth century.
+Many of his clients were industrialists; among these were the Ahlström-Gullichsen family.

-The span of his career, from the 1920s to the 1970s, is reflected in the styles of his work, ranging from Nordic Classicism of the early work, to a rational International Style Modernism during the 1930s to a more organic modernist style from the 1940s onwards.
+From the 1920s to the 1970s, the span of his career is reflected in the styles of his work, ranging from Nordic Classicism in his early work to a rational International Style of Modernism during the 1930s to a more organic modernist style from the 1940s onwards.
 His furniture designs were considered Scandinavian Modern.
-What is typical for his entire career, however, is a concern for design as a Gesamtkunstwerk, a total work of art; whereby he – together with his first wife Aino Aalto – would design not just the building, but give special treatments to the interior surfaces and design furniture, lamps, and furnishings and glassware.
+However, what is typical for his entire career is a concern for design as a Gesamtkunstwerk, a total work of art.
+In that sense, he – together with his first wife, Aino Aalto – would design not just the building but also give unique treatments to the interior surfaces and design furniture, lamps, furnishings, and glassware.